theklam/zameermanji.com/content/posts/2011/12/23/blogging-with-nanoc.markdown

 title: Blogging With Nanoc

 ---

-[Nanoc][nanoc] according to its own website:

-> nanoc is a Ruby web publishing system for building small to medium-sized websites.

-That is exactly what I needed when I was going to create zameermanji.com.
-I chose Nanoc over alternatives like [Jekyll][jekyll] because Nanoc was designed to be extensible and flexible from the start, unlike other tools where it seemed that extensions and additional configuration were tacked on later.
+I've finally made the move to a static blog engine and I am using [Nanoc][nanoc].
+I chose nanoc because it met 90% of my requirements and adding the last 10% was trivial.

+My requirements for this site was to create all posts in [Pandoc][pandoc] flavored markdown, use HAML for layouts and other pages, and use [Pygments][pygments] for syntax highlighting in posts.
+Nanoc enabled me to do all of that very easily even though it did not support Pandoc out of the box.

-Nanoc is simple and flexible.
-At the very core of any Nanoc powered site is the `Rules` file, which is a ruby file that uses Nanoc's [DSL][dsl] to define `compile` and `route` rules.
-The `compile` rules are used to define the steps needed to transform an input file to an output file.
-In this site that is typically pandoc flavored markdown to html.
-Here are the relevant lines from my `Rules` file.
+At the very core of any Nanoc powered site is the `Rules` file, which is a ruby file that uses Nanoc's [DSL][dsl] to define `compile` and `route` rules for items.
+An "item" is any file on your website, it can be a markdown file, an image, RSS feed or CofeeScript file.
+The `compile` rules are used to define the transformations on the content of a file to get the output.
+These transformations are defined in filters.
+The `route` rules are used to determine the filenames of the compiled content and where it should be placed in the final directory structure.
+Here is an example compile rule which is used to compile the posts on this website.

 ~~~~~~~~~~~~~~~~~~~~~~~ {.ruby}
 compile '*' do